Chatanga/TTSCloudSync/README.md

 # TTS Cloud Sync

-Sync a local folder with the Tabletop Simulator cloud.
+Sync a local folder with the Tabletop Simulator cloud on Linux and Windows.

-Note: this tool is loosely based on [tts-cloud-manager](https://github.com/leberechtreinhold/tts-cloud-manager), another tool which may interests you if you are on Windows and prefer a graphical user interface.
+Note: this toolset is loosely based on [tts-cloud-manager](https://github.com/leberechtreinhold/tts-cloud-manager), another tool which may interests you if you are on Windows and prefer a graphical user interface.

 ## Install